 The good news is that I’ve finally finished this book I’ve been writing for so long.
 I started it in late 2021 when Angel popped into my head again, demanding a story.
 Due to my friend Ramsay Hunt Syndrome that has caused so many neurological problems and other complications, the writing took many more months than any of the other stories in the Seasons Mystery Series.

 The manuscript will be off to an editor next week and when editing is finished, I’ll have it professionally formatted for digital and print.
 Looking toward a pub date sometime in April, giving me enough time to get those ducks, and a new cover, in order.
-In the meantime, I’ll post excerpts here every Friday, so enjoy this first one.
+In the meantime, I’ll continue posting excerpts here on the blog , so enjoy this one.

 Sitting at her desk in the Crimes Against Persons Division of the Dallas Police Department, Detective Sarah Kingsley heard the ping of an incoming text on her partner’s phone and looked over as Angel picked it up and read the message, then slammed her phone down.
 “Christ!
 Another black man’s been killed.”